 Joint PhD builds strong networks

-Monash Warwick Alliance Joint PhD student Sean Mulcahy is undertaking compelling research that examines the role performance plays in the court of law.
+Monash Warwick Alliance Joint PhD alumnus, Sean Mulcahy undertook compelling research that examined the role performance plays in the court of law.

 Sean started his journey at Monash studying a Bachelor of Performing Arts and moved quickly into a Bachelor of Performing Arts/Laws (Honours) double degree course after his first year.
 With interests in both the performing arts and law, he was keen to explore how these disciplines intersected.
 He completed his Honours year researching the legal regulation of theatre, particularly during the Renaissance period in England.

 With a keen interest in exploring UK connections, the Monash Warwick Alliance Joint PhD was the perfect platform for Sean to be able to take his studies further.
 Sean successfully applied for a Monash Warwick Alliance Joint Phd and his research into the performance of law exploring all aspects of performance during court trials, including how dress impacts a trial, how space is created, and the role of the audience and the use of visual screens began.

 “We’re yet to really investigate what role performance plays in court,” Sean says.
 “It’s an emerging field, and only a handful on scholars are currently looking at the connection between law and performance.”

 Sean’s decision to embark a Joint PhD through the Monash Warwick Alliance was also cemented by the fact he’d be able to undertake his work in two countries.

 “The opportunity to work in two universities, in two different continents, in two different faculties, is unlike any other program,” says Sean.
 “Beyond the career opportunities it offers in terms of building linkages in two countries, I think the perspectives it gives are crucial to my research, particularly to see differences in court proceedings between Australia and the UK.”